University Entrance Examination

-The University Entrance Examination or Matriculation Examination (တက္ကသိုလ်ဝင်တန်း စာမေးပွဲ) is an academic examination administered to 10th standard students at all schools in Myanmar, including government schools, comprehensive schools and private boarding schools, for students seeking university admission.
+The University Entrance Examination or Matriculation Examination (တက္ကသိုလ်ဝင်တန်း စာမေးပွဲ) is an academic examination administered to 12th standard students at all schools in Myanmar, including government schools, comprehensive schools and private boarding schools, for students seeking university admission.
 The test is administered at least 3 weeks after the Basic Education High School Examination.
 Test results determine the eligibility of high school students to pursue higher education, and their entrance into select universities and majors.

 The current college admission system is being revised by the Ministry of Education.
 Beginning in the 2015-16 academic year, students will be able to sit for entrance exams at the universities of their choice.
 Further, students will be allowed to retake such exams.

 Administration

 The University Entrance Examination is administered by the Board of Examinations.

 Each year, there are eleven question papers of equal format for Burmese states and regions.
 The system of eleven test papers per year was adopted in 2001-02 to prevent the leakage of some questions prior to the exam administration.

 In Yangon, sales of alcohol are banned during matriculation exam administration.

-Since 2015, there are only two questions papers making equal formats for the whole country (Local Question) & for those taking from overseas (Foreign Question).
+Since 2015, there are only two questions papers making equal formats for the whole country (Local Question) and for those taking from overseas (Oversea Question).